d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         changing `sweeprolog--colour-term-to-faces' such that each color
-        fragment in returned list states its target decoration level (i.e. 1, 2 or 3).  `sweeprolog--colourise' would then compare this target to the value of
+        fragment in returned list states its target decoration level (i.e. 1, 2 or 3).  `sweeprolog--colourise' would then compare this target to the value of `(font-lock-value-in-major-mode font-lock-maximum-decoration)' and decide whether or not to apply the fragment.

-        ┌────
-        │ (font-lock-value-in-major-mode font-lock-maximum-decoration)
-        └────

-        And decide whether or not to apply the fragment.

 General improvements